pradeepkudukkil/specific-domain-backup-cpanel-to-remote-server/README.md

 Script for taking Specific domain backup in Cpanel to the remote server
 ================

-Using this script you can take specific domain backup in cpanel, script also taking their domlog also and moved backup to remote server.
+Using this script you can take specific domain backup in cpanel, script also taking their domlog and move backup to remote server.

 Script configuration
 ================